 What if I have multiple currencies?

-Each key is locked to one currency, set in the Property Inspector.
-Add a second key for a second currency.
-PeekStripe will never mix currencies in a single total.
+Each key is locked to one currency, set in the Property Inspector under Currency.
+Add a second Balance key and set it to a different currency to watch both side by side.
+PeekStripe never mixes currencies in a single total.

 Does it work with Stripe Connect sub-accounts?

-No. PeekStripe only works with accounts where Developers > API keys is available.
-Connected platform sub-accounts (such as Elgato Marketplace payouts) don't support API key creation.
+No. PeekStripe only works with accounts where Developers → API keys is available.
+Connected platform sub-accounts (such as Elgato Marketplace payouts) don't support API key creation — see the troubleshooting entry above.